ElAmen/ksqldb/readme.md

 CREATE TABLE TweetView AS
   SELECT COUNT(*) AS MessageCount,
          User,
-         COLLECT_LIST(Message) AS Messages,
+         COLLECT_LIST(Message) AS Messages
-  FROM TweetCount
+  FROM TweetStream
   GROUP BY User;

 ````